yuanhawk/BeyondAndroid/README.md

 Edit your Activity to contain a binding object: ActivityMainBinding binding, for my example, followed by ```setContentView(binding.getRoot())```<br>
 binding.getRoot() returns a View, just like your typical R.id.activity_main.

-You can access your widgets via binding, and say goodbye to findViewById, isn't it lovely to save your code lines!
+You can access your widgets via binding, and say goodbye to findViewById.
+Isn't it lovely to save your code lines!

-Warning: If you use it, the codes are going to be different from the profs, I'm here to introduce the tool, not to add your pains.
+Warning: If you use it, the codes are going to be different from the profs, I'm here to introduce the code, not to add your pains.

 <img src="./Week 8 Xtras/viewbind.gif"/>